thasan3003/tahmid-web-resume/content/authors/admin/_index.md

 highlight_name: true
 ---

 Md.
+Tahmid Hasan is currently serving as a **Lecturer** in the department of Computer Science and Engineering at Northern University of Business and Technology Khulna, Bangladesh.
+Now he is conducting **Discrete Mathematics** and **Database Management System** courses.

-Tahmid Hasan is currently pursuing his M. Sc.
-Engg. degree in the discipline of Computer Science and Engineering at Khulna University of Engineering & Technology, Khulna-9203.
+Besides his job, he is also pursuing his **M. Sc.
+Engg.** degree in the discipline of Computer Science and Engineering at Khulna University of Engineering & Technology, Khulna-9203.
 His research interests include Computer Vision, Deep Learning and Automation.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resume{{< /staticref >}}.